courtzc/MTRN4110PhaseC_Testing/README.md

 world(001-999).txt

-i.e. for world one, it would be
+i.e. for world one expected output, it would be

 `001.txt`